In My Eyes (band)

-In My Eyes was an American, Boston, Massachusetts-based, straight edge band, that spearheaded the 1997 youth crew revival along with Follow Through, Ten Yard Fight, Bane, The Trust, Fastbreak and Floorpunch.
-The band and its members were a part of the hot bed that was the Boston music scene in the late 1990s and early 2000s.
+In My Eyes was an American, Boston-based, straight edge band which spearheaded the 1997 youth crew revival along with Follow Through, Ten Yard Fight, Bane, The Trust, Fastbreak and Floorpunch.
+The band and its members were a part of the hotbed that was the Boston music scene in the late 1990s and early 2000s.
 Members of the band also played in The Explosion, Fastbreak, and Panic.
 In My Eyes played their last show in October 2000, commemorating the second National Edge Day.
 The band was named after the Minor Threat song.